The Ritz-Carlton Bacara, Santa Barbara Introduces New ‘805’ Promotion for the Community - The Santa Barbara Independent

 Press releases are posted on Independent.com as a free community service.

 SANTA BARBARA, Calif. – Jan.
 19, 2023 – The Ritz-Carlton Bacara, Santa Barbara–the premier oceanfront resort along the Gaviota Coast–celebrates its neighbors with the new 805 promotion.
-All 805 area code residents are eligible to receive rare discounted experiences–priced at $80.50–in The Ritz-Carlton Bacara Spa, both Angel Oak and San Setto restaurants, and the new Bacara Wine Tasting Room.
+All 805 area code residents are eligible to receive rare discounted experiences in The Ritz-Carlton Bacara Spa, both Angel Oak and San Setto restaurants, and the new Bacara Wine Tasting Room.
 All offers below are subject to availability, require proof of residence, and expire March 31, 2023.

 50-Minute Treatment at The Ritz-Carlton Bacara Spa

 Experience the many healing rituals of the Santa Barbara coastline with The Ritz-Carlton Bacara Spa’s exclusive midweek 805 spa offer.
-For only $80.50 per person or $161 for two, locals have the choice between a 50-minute custom facial or the signature massage.
+For only $161 per person, locals have the choice between a 50-minute custom facial or the Bacara signature massage.
 Treatments must be arranged in advance by contacting 805.571.4210 and are subject to availability.
 Excludes holidays and weekends (Friday and Saturday).
 Pricing is exclusive of tax and gratuity.

 Prix-Fixe Menu at Angel Oak